 Cook the lentils well if using dried (if you are prone to flatulence, cook it with a pinch of Japanese nori seaweed).
-Boil the water separately, pour over the bulgur so that it is completely covered with it.
+Boil the water separately, pour over the bulgur so that they completely covered it with it.
 Now you have two options.
 Either keep it under the lid for a while and wait for the water to soak or simmer bulgur briefly on a low flame with the lid on.
 I personally prefer the latter.
-The water is absorbed faster and the grains are softer.
+I absorb faster the water and the grains are softer.
 Grate the carrot roughly, add chopped parsley, coriander, salt, pepper and lemon juice and mix all the ingredients.
 U can serve it warm or cold, alone or as a side-dish, e.g. alongside baked or steamed chicken.

 Bulgur from the TCM point of view:

 As mentioned above, bulgur is produced from wheat.
 Wheat has a cold nature and a sweet and salty taste.
 However, bulgur is rather neutral in nature due to grain processing.
 According to Chinese sources, it strengthens the kidneys, spleen, nourishes the yin and calms the spirit.
 It is beneficial for insomnia, menopause, irritability, emotional imbalance, stress.
 It also has a slightly tart flavour, therefore is also used for excessive sweating and bedwetting in children.